jberezanski/ChocolateyPackages/chocolatey-visualstudio.extension/README.md

 ### Install-VisualStudioInstaller

-Installs or upgrades the Visual Studio Installer.
+Installs or updates the Visual Studio Installer.
 Supports the new "Willow" installer of Visual Studio 2017 RC only.

 ## Installation